David-Kalashir/crs-front/README.md

 This is a front-end project built with **Golang** and **HTMX**, following a **Domain-Driven Design (DDD)** architecture.
 The project maintains a clear separation between the different layers of the application, ensuring scalability, testability, and ease of maintenance.

-Inspired by Bill Kennedy’s structure for Go projects, this repository implements best practices in Go development and architecture.
+Inspired by Bill Kennedy’s structure for Go projects, this repository implements best practices in Go development and architecture. [more info](https://github.com/ardanlabs/service)

 ## Features